icgrp/ese532_handouts/ese532_handouts/hw6/walk_through.md

 - We will use two terminals on our host computer:
     - the first terminal will be used to copy binaries into the Ultra96
     - the second terminal will be used to access the serial console of the Ultra96
 - We will now open the serial console of the Ultra96.
-We can use any program like `minicom`, `gtkterm` or `PuTTY` to connect to our serial port.
+You can use any program like `minicom`, `gtkterm` or `PuTTY` to connect to our serial port.
 We are using `minicom` and following is the command we use for connecting to the serial port:
     ```
     sudo minicom -D /dev/ttyUSB1